urbit/docs/docs/arvo/internals/ford/commentary.md

 we'll discuss the caching system.

-We call `++mule` with a call to `++mint:ut` on the type of our subject vase against the given twig.
-In other words, we're compiling the twig with against the subject type in the given subject vase.
+We call `++mule` with a call to `++mint:ut` on the type of our subject vase against the given hoon.
+In other words, we're compiling the hoon with against the subject type in the given subject vase.

 If compilation fails, then we produce an error bolt with the produced